 Bachelor's Degree FAQ

-Branch campus apartments are all located within the center of the city of Florence.
+Branch campus apartments are all located within the city center of Florence.
 The apartments arranged by Marist-LdM vary in size, with capacity ranging from 2 to 8 students.
 Students share common spaces and bathrooms while living in doubles and triples.
 Housing is in close proximity to the school, which allows easy access to enjoy beautiful views and major attractions in Florence.
 The apartments are renovated with kitchens and unique living spaces.
 Housing is guaranteed for all four years while in residence at the branch campus.

 Marist College's campus in Florence is a city campus.
 Florence is a historic city located along the Arno River, where you will find beautiful medieval and renaissance buildings.
 Our branch campus housing and academic buildings are settled among the many shops, museums, cafés, and residences that make up Florence